Skip to main content

 The threat to large events, and the venues that house them, is all too real.

-In April 2013, two brothers planted two homemade bombs, hidden in backpacks, near the finish line of the 117th annual Boston Marathon.
+In April 2013, two brothers planted homemade bombs, hidden in backpacks, near the finish line of the 117th annual Boston Marathon.
 The bombing, motivated by United States involvement in Iraq and Afghanistan, killed three people.
 Hundreds more were injured, including 17 people who lost limbs.[1]
-It was the first instance of a terrorist attack on a sporting event held on United States soil.[2]
-Four years later, an extremist Islamic suicide bomber murdered 22 people and injured more than 1,000 in England’s Manchester Arena, immediately following a pop music concert.[3]
+It was the first instance of a terrorist attack at a sporting event held on United States soil.[2]
+Four years later, an extremist Islamic suicide bomber murdered 22 people and injured more than 1,000 in England’s Manchester Arena, immediately following a pop concert.[3]
+At a 2024 campaign rally, a 20-year-old gunman wielding a semiautomatic rifle fired eight shots at then-presidential candidate Donald Trump.[4]
+Later, law enforcement searching the gunman’s van found explosives and a detonator.[5]

 These attacks vanquished the belief that event protection and venue protection should consist of nothing more than bag checks, pat downs, and strolls through metal detectors.
-Instead, mass gathering security processes and measures must quickly adapt to meet evolving threats.
+Instead, security processes must quickly adapt to meet evolving threats.
 Development of holistic security plans can help in this effort.

-Let’s take a closer look at holistic security plans and the role OSINT plays in them.
+Let’s take a closer look at holistic security plans and the importance of a risk intelligence platform.

 Protecting crowds from serious threats and security risks